DejanPelzel/BunnyDNS.Server/README.md

 ### Work in progress
 Please be aware that the BunnyDNS library is currently still a work in progress and still requires quite a lot of work and refractoring before being stable.

-The network code especially is extremely messy and is there mainly for testing purposes.
-It needs to be rewritten when the time comes.

 This product includes GeoLite2 data created by MaxMind, available from http://www.maxmind.com